The French Riveria was calling. And so we traded in the gray clouds of Provence for the sunny skies of the Côte d’Azur.

 To some, the concept of not changing may not seem like progress.
 But in this context, it felt revolutionary.

 Here in Nice, and really all of France, people know what’s important.
-They hold on to tradition.
-They are passionate about quality.
-They appreciate things of true substance, no matter how insignificant they may seem.
+A commitment to tradition.
+A passion for quality.
+And an appreciation for things of true substance, no matter how insignificant they may seem.
 Like their love of outdoor cafés.
 Well-prepared food.
 Clean, tidy streets.
 Politeness in conversation.
 To share these same, nuanced experiences every day over the course of hundreds of years is truly amazing.
 Here’s hoping Nice stays exactly as it is.